MikeGriffinReborn/EntitySpaces/README.md

 ```

 ## Select * from Joined Table
-Notice how the Select() statement has just 'od' in it without a column declared.
+Here the Orders table is joined with the OrderDetails table.
+The Orders.OrderID column is brought back along with all columns from the OrderDetails table.
+Notice how the Select() statement uses 'od' without a column declared.
 This results in 'od.*' in the SQL.

 ```c#
 OrdersCollection coll = new OrdersQuery("oq", out var o)